 Recently I’ve been having really great luck with my skin – specifically, my acne is on the down low and my overall hydration levels are great.
 But it’s far from perfect.
 I feel like I really need a good kick-start with stronger treatments than what I can do myself at home to straighten out these lingering issues.
 My ‘ideal skin’ would be glowier with less flakiness and fine lines, slowed ageing and be finally free from acne and the resulting PIE for good.

-With having some spare cash thanks to working overtime over the past month, a university winter break approaching (meaning minimal sun exposure, and more importantly minimal social exposure), and finally pretty-ok skin that they wouldn’t have to tip toe around to avoid angering, I decided to take the plunge and go to a skin clinic for an assessment and look at bringing out the big guns – professional in-office treatments.
+With having some spare cash thanks to working overtime over the past month, a university winter break approaching (meaning minimal sun exposure, and more importantly minimal social exposure), and finally pretty-ok skin that they wouldn’t have to tip toe around to avoid angering, I decided to take the plunge and go to a skin clinic for an assessment and look at bringing out the big guns – professional in-office treatments (I know when it’s time to see a professional).
 I already knew that I was really interested in receiving laser sessions (because lasers are so cool!), but I also wanted to have UV photographs taken of my skin.
 My partner’s mum recommended a clinic that did both of these and more near my work, so I decided to take the plunge!

 The consultation: skin type and routine